Panda District: Demographics

 As of 2005, 42% of the population of the district was younger than 15 years.
-39% did speak Portuguese.
+39% spoke Portuguese.
 The predominant language in the district was Chopi.
 64% were analphabetic, mostly women.

 Administrative divisions

 The district is divided into three postos, Panda, Mawayela, and Urrene, which in total include eight localities.

 Economy

 About 1% of the households in the district have access to electricity.

 Agriculture

 In the district, there are 11,000 farms which have on average 2.4 ha of land.
 The main agricultural products are corn, cassava, cowpea, peanut, sweet potatoes, rice, and cotton.

 Transportation

 The total length of the roads in Panda District is 399 km.
 Two of then, Panda to Inhassune and Panda to Mubique, have a status of a national road.